Hospice Volunteers are an essential part of the Harbor Hospice team.

 Interested in becoming a Harbor Hospice Volunteer?

-(In order to attend Patient Care training you will need to have completed the Orientation Training)
+- All volunteers providing support to our patients are required to complete Patient Care Training with a clinical staff member.
+(In order to attend Patient Care Training, you will need to have completed the General Volunteer Orientation Course)